Integratingfactor/lib-idp-auth/README.md

 # lib-idp-auth
 IDP Authorization Server library

 This is a work in progress, to create a library that can be used to implement an OAuth2 authorization server based on Spring Security framework.
 We are starting from default configuration with some hard coded parameters, and then will iterate to make it more flexible and production ready.

+Live version of IDP application using this library is @ [Integratingfactor.com's AAA Service](https://id-idp.appspot.com).

 # Version 0.0.1
 This is a very basic release, with default configurations and some hard coded values, to demonstrate how this library can be used to implement an authorization server.